EXPLORE THE EASTERN BAY

 Whether you want to stay in the bustling town of Whakatāne, or in one of the seaside settlements such as Ōhope Beach or Thornton Beach, you'll be spoilt for choice when it comes to picking accommodation.
 Some top spots include: Ōhope Beach Top 10 Holiday Park, White Island Rendezvous, One88 on Commerce, and Thornton Beach Holiday Park.

 Where to eat

 Whakatāne town centre has plenty of delicious cafés, bars, restaurants and takeaway options so no matter what you're craving, there'll be something to satisfy your tastebuds.
 Gibbo's on the Wharf offers some of the freshest fish and chips you'll ever have - it's a must-do while you're in town!
-Other great options include: White Island Cafe and L'Epicerie.
+Other great options include: Cafe Awa and L'Epicerie.